LinnetteCapul/El-Caro-Modelo/README.md

   ## Installation

-  To use this application, the user will need to refer to the deployed application link listed under "Links" section.
+  To use this application, the user will need to refer to the deployed application link listed under the "Links" section.

   ## Usage